textpattern/textpattern.github.io/tags/if-article-image.md

 </txp:if_article_image>
 ```

-The tag will execute the contained statements if an image is associated (through the "Write administration panel":../administration/write-panel 'Article image' field) with the article being displayed.
+The tag will execute the contained statements if an image is associated (through the [Write administration panel](../administration/write-panel) 'Article image' field) with the article being displayed.

 ## Attributes